Illinois Workers’ Compensation Lawyers

 Exposure to Hazardous Substances

-Dangerous substances and hazardous materials are common in Chicago factories.
+Dangerous substances and hazardous materials are common in Illinois factories.
 Unfortunately, they can also be deadly.
 The number of workers who died after becoming exposed to hazardous substances in Illinois has nearly doubled in recent years.

 Common Non-Fatal Injuries in the Workplace